-A child dying is against the natural order of things and losses like this are incredibly difficult to process, not only for the bereaved parents, but also their family and friends.
-It can be hard to know what to say or do to show that they have your support.
+A child dying is incredibly difficult to process, not only for the bereaved parents, but also their family and friends.
+Providing support after baby loss — whether from miscarriage or death after baby is born — is essential but it can be hard to know what to say or do to show that they have your support.

 Baby Loss Awareness Week

-It is Baby Loss Awareness Week (9-15 October 2019) and baby loss charity Teddy’s Wish who run annual bereavement and wellness retreats for bereaved parents to offer help and guidance, has come up with a unique step by step guide for supporting the family when a baby or child dies.
-Their pointers follow a system where each tip starts with the letters from the words Be There.
+Baby Loss Awareness Week takes place from October 9-15 every year.
+Baby loss charity Teddy’s Wish, who run annual bereavement and wellness retreats for bereaved parents, has come up with a unique step-by-step guide for supporting the family when a baby or child dies.
+Their advice follows a system where each tip starts with the letters from the words BE THERE.